 Danish is one of the Scandinavian languages passed down from the Viking era.
-It’s reportedly one of the most difficult European languages to learn – but ultimately one of the most satisfying.
-There are numerous reasons to start learning the language, and here are a few of them:
+It’s reportedly one of the most difficult European languages to learn – but not for native English speakers.
+Because of Old Norse influence on Old English, modern English and modern Danish have a lot of vocabulary and grammar in common.
+It sounds very different, but mastering the pronunciation is ultimately one of the most satisfying aspects of picking up a new language.
+There are numerous reasons to start learning the language, and here are the top five:

 If you are planning to do business in Denmark, it’s important to understand the basics.
 Most Danes speak English as it’s a widely taught second language; however, this is not always the case and learning your colleagues’ mother-tongue will indicate you have made an effort, alongside helping you to understand what is being said inside and outside of meetings.
-It's a small language when you consider other European languages that are widely understood and spoken such as French or German so, from a personal development point of view, it’s a rare skill and will give you an edge in the business place.
+It's not widely spoken compared to other European languages like French or German so, from a personal development point of view, knowing Danish is a rare skill that will give you an edge.

-The Danish are proud of their heritage and language and, although English is widely spoken, it’s appreciated if you can speak some when abroad.
-Of course, when on holiday, it’s helpful to understand road signs, building names and even descriptions of monuments or objects of interest without constantly referring to a guidebook.
-Knowing the local language will make a trip abroad much more enjoyable and stress free.
+The Danish are proud of their heritage and language and, although many Danes understand English, being able to understand and speak some Danish goes a long way.
+In addition to speaking to people, when on holiday, it’s helpful to understand road signs, building names and even descriptions of monuments or objects of interest without constantly referring to a guidebook.
+Knowing the local language will make a trip abroad much more enjoyable and stress-free.

-Danish is a Scandinavian language, one of the several spoken in Scandinavia.
-It derives from Old Norse, the language spoken by the Vikings, and has many similarities with Icelandic, Norwegian, Faroese and Swedish.
-Therefore, if you can manage to learn it, you'll find yourself able to understand most Norwegian and Swedish as well, which are the most closely related.
-If you ever plan to visit Greenland you’ll discover that 15-20% of the population speaks Danish there.
+Danish is a North Germanic language, one of several spoken in Scandinavia.
+It derives from Old Norse, the language spoken by the Vikings, and has many similarities with Norwegian, Swedish, Faroese and Icelandic.
+Therefore, if you learn Danish, you'll find yourself also able to understand most Norwegian and Swedish, giving you better access to all of mainland Scandinavia.
+Danish is useful outside of Europe too; if you ever plan to visit Greenland you’ll discover that 15-20% of the population speaks Danish there.

 If you are thinking about learning Danish, then Babbel is a cost-effective and easy online method.
 It suits many people as it’s possible to study at your own pace.
-Babbel is a well-known language skills provider and has a proven track record of successfully teaching languages to beginners and improvers.
+Babbel is a well-known language-learning platform with a proven track record of successfully teaching languages to beginners and improvers.